 How to rent a car in Norway

 There are many car rental agencies in Norway and it’s quite straightforward.
-I can recommend trying to check the best prices through the car brokers first and find the cheapest.
+I can recommend trying to check the best prices through the car brokers and find the cheapest.
+I often use Rentalcars to check for the lowest prices.

 However, double check if everything you need is included – the winter tyres, insurance, what happens for toll payment etc. Unless you are planning some big mountain climbing or off-road driving, you don’t need 4×4.
 We had a small Nissan Micra and we were fine.